charles-uno/django-amulet/README.md

 pytest app/backend/amulet_model/tests
 ```

-## Ongoing Work
+## TODO

-- Turn off debug mode (and get nginx to serve static content)
+- Get nginx to serve static content so we can turn off Django debug mode
+- Get the deck list to show up nicely on narrow screens
 - Implement game actions for Expedition Map
 - Handle HTTPS
+- Handle the deck list on the front end?
+Currently using a sketchy `$DECKLIST` substitution instead of the template syntax
 - Add a license (respecting WOTC fan content policy)
-- Put this on a real URL
 - Write up a blog post

 [docker]: https://www.docker.com/